omerhakim/Twitter_Classification/README.md

 <img src = "./images/image1.png" width="527" height="340">

-One of the most predomonent things about the EDA, is that Democrat Congress Members tweet more than Republicans ones.
+Interestingly, Democrat Congress Members tweet more than Republicans ones.
 267 Democrats posted 112,044 tweets during the period in question, wheareas 241 Democrats posted 64,236 tweets.

 <img src = "./images/image3.png">

-From the top 5 of the  Congressman with  highest number of Tweets ( for the time being researched), 4 are democrats (Patty Murray, Debbie Mucarsel Powell, Pramila Jayapal, Sheldon Whitehouse) and only one is a republican (Rob Portman).
+Of the 5 Congressman with the highest number of tweets, 4 are Democrats: Patty Murray, Debbie Mucarsel Powell, Pramila Jayapal, Sheldon Whitehouse.
+The only Republican of the top 5 is congressman Rob Portman.

 <img src = "./images/image2.png">